marcoguerri/marcoguerri.github.io/_posts/2016-07-23-python-multiprocessing-internals.markdown

 ```

 atexit.py is a mechanism that allows to register cleanup functions that are
-executed upon normal interpreter termination.
-In util.py at line 330, the module
+executed upon normal interpreter termination (the Python counterpart of the libc
+`atexit`).
+In util.py at line 330, the module registers *\_exit_function* as
-registers *\_exit_function* as an atexit callback:
+an atexit callback:

 ```python